What Does a Positive Antibody Screen Mean?

 - A calm clinician reviewing results with you

-Knowing both parents’ blood types helps assess compatibility and supports timely care that protects you and your baby.
+Knowing both parents’ blood types may help your team assess compatibility.
+It also supports timely care that protects you and your baby.

 Rh Factor Risks

-If you’re Rh-negative, your pregnancy care team pays close attention to Rh factor because it can matter when your baby is Rh-positive.
+If you’re Rh-negative, your pregnancy care team pays close attention to Rh factor.
+It can matter when your baby is Rh-positive.

 - Your blood sample in a clear tube